onur-CK/BookLand/TESTING.md

 All CRUD operations were tested extensively across user roles (anonymous users, registered users, and administrators) to ensure proper authorization controls and data integrity throughout the application.

-## Automated Testing

-### Overview

-While the BookLand project primarily relied on manual testing for feature validation, some basic automated tests were implemented to verify core functionality.
-Due to time constraints and the project's scope, automated testing coverage was purposely kept minimal.

-### Unit Tests

-Basic unit tests were created for the following models:
-- `UserProfile`: Tests for profile creation and default value handling
-- `Category`: Tests for string representation methods
-- `Book`: Tests for price formatting and inventory status
-- `Order`: Tests for order number generation

-### Integration Tests

-Limited integration tests were implemented for:
-- User authentication flow
-- Cart session persistence
-- Order creation process
-- Basic form validations

-#### Future Testing Improvements

-For future development iterations, the following testing enhancements are planned:
-- Expanded test coverage for all model methods
-- View function tests for all CRUD operations
-- Template rendering tests for responsive design
-- End-to-end testing for complete user journeys
-- CI/CD pipeline integration with automated test execution

-While automated testing was not the primary focus in this phase, the project's modular structure ensures it can be easily expanded with comprehensive test suites in future iterations.